hikeventures/hikeventures.github.io/_posts/best/2014-10-26-best-rain-jackets.markdown

 <h2 style="color:red">Our selection of the best lightweight rain jackets 2017 for ultralight outdoor adventures.</h2>
 <br>

 Do you know how to stay warm during a hiking trip?
 Don't get wet!
 Here is my <a href="#list">selection</a> of the best rain jackets for 2017 which I have selected from different brands.
 Planning to go hiking, backpacking, running, climbing, cycling, mountaineering, skiing, snowboarding or snowshoeing?
 Then you should wear a rain jacket or carry a lightweight rain jacket in your backpack.
 A rain jacket does not need to weight much and can be a life saver especially when it's cold.
 Also consider taking lightweight waterproof [rain pants][1] with you.
-Also have a look at our <a href="#interview">interview</a> at the end of this article. {% include disclaimer.html %}
+Also have a look at our <a href="#interview">interview</a> at the end of this article.

 ---